firemodels/smv/vistest/Examples/README.md

 # Fire and Smoke Demonstration GUI

 This directory contains a python GUI script and associated files for demonstrating fire and smoke behavior using FDS and Smokeview.
 This GUI works on Windows, Macintosh and Linux computers.
-The programs fds and smokeview need to be in the path.
+The programs FDS and Smokeview need to be in the path.
 The GUI uses the tkinter module for the interface.
 To use the GUI, type:

 ```DEMOfds.py```